National Parks

 The People of Zion

-The Ancestral Puebloans and Southern Paitute People
+The Ancestral Puebloans and Southern Paiute People

 Since 6,000 BCE, people have hunted in the area that would become Zion National Park.
-As the first humans to leave permanent evidence, like pottery and baskets, the Ancestral Puebloans cultivated crops in the area of Zion National Park, in addition to hunting.
+As the first humans to leave permanent evidence, like pottery and baskets, the Ancestral Puebloans cultivated crops in the area of Zion National Park in addition to hunting.
 Though drought in the desert required them to move on.

 The Southern Paiute arrived in 1,300 CE.
 They used the land in a more nomadic way, hunting and collecting fruits and nuts instead of cultivating.